TeaZea/TeaZea/README.md

 - 👀 I’m interested in data analysis and engineering.
 - 🌱 I’m currently studying analytic techniques, data pipelines and statistics.
 - 💞️ I’m currently working on projects to add to my portfolio site.
-- 📫 How to reach me stefintech.com
+- 💻 Please feel free to check out my [website](http://www.stefintech.com/) and give me feedback!

 <!---
 TeaZea/TeaZea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.